travelsauro

 “For frequent flyers”

-The Tarris TSA Lock is built with a search alert.
+Unlike previous models, the Tarris TSA is built with a search alert.
 If a TSA agent opens and examines your bag, the search alert will let you know that the bag has been inspected.
 The indicator changes from green to red when the lock has been opened by an agent.
 That’s why this locker is recommended mainly for frequent flyers.

 Of course, you can use it for other purposes, like when you’re backpacking, staying at hostels, etc. It features a three-number combination and a flexible cable that you can easily thread through zipper holes and lockers.